jessefreeman/ai-for-dev/10_additional_resources/10_02_articles.md

 ### Model Selection

 * [50 Open-Source Options for Running LLMs Locally](https://medium.com/thedeephub/50-open-source-options-for-running-llms-locally-db1ec6f5a54f) by [Vince Lam](https://medium.com/@vince-lam): An extensive list of 50 open-source tools and projects for running LLMs locally, offering various options and their use cases.
+* [Code Llama: Llama 2 Learns to Code](https://huggingface.co/blog/codellama) by [https://huggingface.co/](https://huggingface.co/): An introduction to Code Llama, highlighting its variants—Base, Python, and Instruct—tailored for coding tasks.
+The article explores how these models, optimized from Meta's Llama 2, enhance code generation by bridging natural language and programming, making them powerful tools for developers.

 ### Installation and Configuration